CriminalPancake/void-stranger-ap/README.md

 the void memory.
 Note that getting all of these items is required for go mode, and you may get stuck without them in the final area
 - Adding ability to use shortcuts to the item pool, talking to Mon in each location gives checks
-- adding interface manipulation as a requirement for as many of the shortcuts as you want
+- Adding interface manipulation as a requirement for as many of the shortcuts as you want
+- Adding the 15 chests (including the 3 before the final room) at the end Mon's Lair as locations.
+The item pool will have 15 "Greed Coins" added which lock the entrance until they are all collected.
+You can also add more Greed Coins to the pool, removing locusts from the pool to make room.
+This option only works with normal chests being randomized already.
 - Skipping the long sequence of cutscenes before the final section of gameplay.

 For now, the only goal is the DIS ending, goal is sent after completing the final gameplay section before the ending